World Pickleball League: Teams

+Season 1 (2025)

+The first season of WPBL was held from 24 January to 2 February 2025 at the Jio World Garden in Mumbai.
+The inaugural season featured six franchises.
+Bengaluru Jawans won the WPBL 1 after defeating Pune United in the final.

 Season 2 (2026)

 The second season of WPBL will be held from 24 January to 8 February 2026 at the Jio World Garden in Mumbai.
+A new seventh-franchise based in Jaipur, named Rajasthan Titans was introduced before the launch of the WPBL 2.
 The player draft, conducted in November 2025, featured participants from 18 countries across five continents, with 56 players selected out of 114 registered entrants.